 How to make three random words secure

 When the National Cyber Security Centre (NCSC) started promoting three random words as passwords, the general public had practical advice that was easy to follow.
 While it is extremely valuable to provide sound advice for choosing passwords, the perceived level of security provided by three random words has been hotly debated.
 As is often the case with cyber security, the debate is centered on balancing security and usability.
-Three random words can be a secure method for setting passwords, if used together with a password blacklist.
+Three random words can be a secure method for setting passwords, if used together with a password deny list of known leaked passwords.

 Three random words, also known as #thinkrandom, is an initiative from the NCSC to educate the general public on how to choose secure passwords that are still easy to remember.
 The initiative was introduced to undo years of security advice that told people to combine different character types when creating passwords.
 Research has since found that character complexity requirements failed to achieve what it set out to do – make passwords harder to crack.
 Its failure can be blamed on people following the same character composition patterns (i.e. capital letter to start, number at the end, replacing the letter s with $, etc).